Geography Master's Degree Recipients and Thesis Titles

 Christopher M. Zarzar Thesis (Advisor: Rickenbach); A Precipitation Organization Climatology For North Carolina: Development And GIS-Based Analysis

-Armstrong Dickey L. "Influence of Climatic Oscillations on Indian Ocean Tropical Cyclone Energy."
+Armstrong Dickey L. Thesis "Influence of Climatic Oscillations on Indian Ocean Tropical Cyclone Energy."
 (Scott Curtis, 2014)

-Lawson Christopher "Town-Gown Relations in Downtown Revitalization: Small City, Rural Region."
+Lawson Christopher Thesis "Town-Gown Relations in Downtown Revitalization: Small City, Rural Region."
 (Jennifer Brewer, 2014)

-Zarzar Christopher "A Precipitation Organization Climatology For North Carolina: Development And GIS-Based Analysis" (Tom Rickenbach)
+Zarzar Christopher Thesis "A Precipitation Organization Climatology For North Carolina: Development And GIS-Based Analysis" (Tom Rickenbach)

 Linwood Earl Hall, Jr. Thesis (Advisor: Ferreira); A Climatology of the Structure, Frequency, and Propagation of Midlatitude Cyclones That Affect North Carolina

 William Pace.
 Thesis (Advisor: Montz); Perceptions of Hurricane Risk Among North Carolina's Coastal Residents:A Case Study of Hurricane Irene

 Heather Blair.
 Thesis (Advisor: Curtis & Popke); North Carolina Wine Growers' Perceptions of Climate Change Impacts

 Jenelle Irwin.
 Thesis (Advisor: Montz); Stormwater Management Practices: Reducing Surface Water Runoff and Contaminants in Ocean City, Maryland's Coastal Bays